loot/libloot/docs/metadata/file_structure.rst

 The root of a metadata file is a key-value map.
 LOOT will recognise the following keys, none of which are required.
 Other keys may also be present, but are not processed by LOOT.

+.. describe:: prelude

+  The prelude can have any value, but if a masterlist prelude path is provided when loading metadata, the masterlist's ``prelude`` value will be replaced by the parsed content of the masterlist prelude file.
+The prelude exists so that metadata that is common across different masterlists can be shared without duplication.

+  Note that prelude replacement is only supported when using YAML's block style and an unquoted ``prelude`` key that is not preceded by a mapping key indicator and that is immediately followed by a colon separator, i.e. ``prelude:``.

 .. describe:: bash_tags

   string list

-  A list of Bash Tags that are supported by the masterlist's game.
+  A list of Bash Tags that are supported by the game.
 These Bash Tags are used to provide autocomplete suggestions in LOOT's metadata editor.

 .. describe:: globals